Best-Company-A-S/office-clima-app/README.md

 2. Use Prisma client for database operations
 3. Implement proper authentication and validation
 4. Use Sentry for error tracking and monitoring
-5. Add API tests in the test suite

 ### Testing New Features